busycaesar/AI_900/docs/AI Overview/Introduction to Machine Learning.md

    $y = f(x)$

 4. After this training phase, the trained model can be used for inferencing.
 You can input a set of feature values, and receive as an output a prediction of the corresponding label.
-Because the output from the model is a prediction that was calculated by the function, and not an observed value, you will often see the output from the function shown as $ŷ$.
+Because the output from the model is a prediction that was calculated by the function, and not an observed value, you will often see the output from the function shown as $\hat{y}$.

 ## Types of Machine Learning